 Should we be selling the Rock to the highest bidder no matter the business model?
 Surely we should be considering the wider risk posed by such a sale.
 The policy decision by Mr Osborne to flog off Northern Rock speaks volumes about the government’s lack of commitment to building a safer financial services system.

 So we would suggest that taking the profits from the mortgages of Northern Rock and Bradford and Bingley plus £300 million from a new remutualised Northern Rock is more than recompense for the taxpayer’s intervention, and if the independent Northern Rock returns as a building society, it’s one less weak link in our financial system.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.